cchantep/tnuctipun/SECURITY.md

 ## Supported Versions

-The following versions of Nessus are currently supported with security updates:
+The following versions of Tnunctipun are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |